Fashion and Lifestyle Blogger

 If food addiction exists, it would be induced by a physiological process, and you would experience withdrawal symptoms if you stopped eating certain foods, such as those containing sugar.
 Helen Burton Murray, a psychologist and director of the Gastrointestinal Behavioural Health Programme at the Harvard-affiliated Massachusetts General Hospital's Centre for Neurointestinal Health's Gastrointestinal Behavioural Health Programme, makes the distinction.

-Many individuals do not realise they have overeaten until after they have finished their meal.
+Many individuals do not realize they have overeaten until after they have finished their meal.
 Consequently, mindfulness exercises can assist you in maintaining reasonable portion sizes.

 However, she urges you to seek professional assistance if your eating-related thoughts interfere with your daily functioning.
 Your primary care physician is an excellent starting point.